iliapopov17/PNMIM/Metagenomic assay/README.md

 2) `PNMIM-report.html` - contains the report on the study
 3) `Sanitation_Genus_rel_abund/figures/heatmap.png` - contains standart heatmap pictured by Maaslin2
 4) `Heatmaps/genus_sanitation.png` - contains exactly the same heatmap, but more beautiful and in publication ready quality

+### Publication

+These results are accepted to be published in PLoS ONE<br>
+Paper name: Gut microbiota differences in stunted and normal-lenght children aged 36 – 45 months in East Nusa Tenggara, Indonesia